Cary Grant biography Wikipedia

 Cary Grant was known to be a private person, and he kept his political views largely to himself.
 However, he was known to have supported various social and political causes throughout his life, and he was an active participant in a number of organizations.

-Grant was most passionate about was the fight against drug addiction.
+One of the causes that Grant was most passionate about was the fight against drug addiction.
 He served on the board of directors of the National Committee for Prevention of Narcotics, and he worked with a number of other organizations to raise awareness of the dangers of drug abuse.

 Grant was also known to be a supporter of the Democratic Party, and he was a vocal advocate for civil rights and other progressive causes.
 He was said to have been influenced by the political activism of his fourth wife, Dyan Cannon, who was a vocal advocate for women's rights and other social issues.